imrefazekas/harcon/README.md

 Should you use none of them, and your entity shall be initiated with empty object.

 ## Timeout management

-[harcon](https://github.com/imrefazekas/harcon) has an internal handler - which is off by default - to deal with messages not answered within a reasonable timeframe.
+[harcon](https://github.com/imrefazekas/harcon) has an internal handler to deal with messages not answered within a reasonable timeframe.

 ```javascript
 harcon = new Harcon( { ..., blower: { commTimeout: 2000 } } )